Creating Your Project

 This section will guide you through creating your project and linking it to a local development server.

-Having a local server can help ensure you the latest DLLs for both Rust and Carbon.
+A local server ensures you have the latest DLLs for both Rust and Carbon.

 Features: